Saturday, January 31, 2009

 Printing more than one object at a time:

-One can print one leaf or object at a time, waiting for the ink to dry before printing another on the same paper, or one can roll the ink on several leaves or plants, arranging a pleasing composition, then place the paper on top and transfer the ink.
+One can print one leaf or object at a time, waiting for the ink to dry before printing another on the same paper, or one can roll the ink on several leaves or plants, one at a time, arranging each into a pleasing composition, then place the paper on top and transfer the ink.
 If you use water-based inks, the ink could dry while rolling out more ink for other plant materials, so you need to work quickly.

 Composition: